dbtek/dbyll/_posts/2019-03-24-Spring-Boot-Docker.md

       JAVA_HEAP_SIZE_MB: 1024

 ```
 Second service definition named as ```spring-boot-containers```.
-It has its Dockerfile definition in parent folder so
+It has Dockerfile definition in parent folder so
 build attribute set it as ```../```.
 It linked postgres service which means it needs that service.
 Also environment variable
 ```SPRING_PROFILES_ACTIVE``` is set to dev, which will initialize spring boot dev profile when service is started.
 Service will expose its
  port on 12345.